Beatriz-Chagas/Push-Swap/README.md

-*This project has been created as part of the 42 curriculum by <bchagas->.*
+*This project has been created as part of the 42 curriculum by bchagas-.*

 # push_swap